-Arriving early by boat (a little before 11am) we immediately got a table on the second floor of the massive water-bound hulk and started ordering up some tasty little morsels of food heaven.
-As usual waitresses ferried small carts around the floor which you could pick and choose from or order direct from a menu (with English translations).
+Arriving early by boat (a little before 11 am) we immediately got a table on the second floor of the massive water-bound hulk and started ordering up some tasty little morsels of food heaven.
+As usual, waitresses ferried small carts around the floor which you could pick and choose from or order direct from a menu (with English translations).

 As dim sum goes the quality was very good although I’d be hard pushed to say whether it was better than Maxim’s or not (but price wise was a little cheaper).
 I’d recommend going on an empty stomach to make the most of this experience!

-Of note was the delicious mango pudding – a local specialty in Hong Kong which must be tried along with egg tarts readily available at bakeries everywhere.
+Of note was the delicious mango pudding – a local speciality in Hong Kong which must be tried along with egg tarts readily available at bakeries everywhere.
 For more classic HK delicacies not to be missed check out this article on CNNGo.

 I’m surprised that you opted for Jumbo for Dim Sum, so many better spots in HK.
 Btw, I know of a good cantonese dim sum place in Shenzhen, mostly frequented by HK-ese if you’re interested.